fhnn2008/Learning-Python/README.md

 # Learning-Python
 This repository will contain material from my studies of Pyhton from different sources

-###Python for Everybody from University of Michigan/Coursera
+Source 1 -  Python for Everybody from University of Michigan/Coursera